fr9rx/hexstrike/README.md

 dig – DNS Investigation Tool

-whatweb – Web Tech Fingerprinting (coming soon)
+whatweb – Web Tech Fingerprinting

 ⚙️ Requirements
 Make sure these tools are installed and added to PATH: